predixdesignsystem/px-flag-design/README.md

 # Flag

-The Predix Experience Flag module is similar in appearance to the classic OOCSS' [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/), however it utilises `display: table[-cell];` to give us control over the vertical alignments of the text and image (http://csswizardry.com/2013/05/the-flag-object).
+The Predix UI Flag module is similar in appearance to the classic OOCSS' [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/), however it utilises `display: table[-cell];` to give us control over the vertical alignments of the text and image (http://csswizardry.com/2013/05/the-flag-object).
 This module is a fork of the [inuitcss Flag module](https://github.com/inuitcss/objects.flag).

 ## Dependency

-Px's Flag module depends on one other Px module:
+Predix UI's Flag module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)